Gravgor/Gravgor/README.md

 # Welcome to my GitHub profile!

-I am a developer who is interested in using modern technologies to build scalable and reliable applications.
+Hi, my name is Marceli Borowczak and I am an 18-year-old developer who is passionate about using modern technologies to build scalable and reliable applications.
+I have experience working with a variety of programming languages and frameworks, and I am always looking to learn and expand my skillset.

+On this GitHub profile, you will find some of the projects I have worked on and contributed to.
+I hope you find them interesting and informative.

 ## 🌐 Languages